 Le Temps des Cerises S.C.O.P is a classic French restaurant at 18-20 Rue de la Butte aux Cailles.
 As stated on their site, the name of the restaurant is in homage to the Commune of 1871.

-Enjoy your stroll around La Butte aux Cailles in Paris.
-This village, off the beaten path in Paris, is sure to give you a taste of real-life in Paris.
+Enjoy your stroll around the charming village of La Butte aux Cailles Paris.
+This off-the-beaten-path neighbourhood in Paris is sure to give you a taste of authentic Paris.

 More Travel Info…